 Join us for this year's Sally Weaver Award presentation and guest lecture!

-Guest lecture is free to attend.
-Start time is 12:00pm.
+Guest Lecture is free to attend.
 Reception to follow.